Yaroslav-Maloshuk/Yaroslav-Maloshuk/README.md

 ### Hi, I am Yaroslav 👋

-I am Yaroslav Maloshuk a Junior Java Software Developer with 1 year of experience.
-Experienced both in Frontend and Backend technologies.
+I am Yaroslav Maloshuk and also experienced both in Frontend and Backend technologies.

 📫 Reach me out!